Input

 How to Use This Tool

-3. Enter Text: Type or paste your text/HTML entities into the input area.
+3. Enter Text: Type or paste your text or HTML entities into the input area.

 4. View Output: The converted result appears instantly in the output area.